Discord-Oxygen/Discord-ExpireBot/README.md

  ##### How to fork the repository and set it up to work with Heroku?
  * Fork a copy of this repository by clicking the 'Fork' on the upper right-hand.
+ * Make the forked repo private
+ * Replace the `token` string at the end of the file bot/main.py with your token
  * Create an application for Heroku by clicking [here](https://dashboard.heroku.com/new-app).
  * Under 'Deploy', do the following:
    * Deployment Method => Connect your GitHub